This is the R script for Week 13 Lab.

 p_load(tidyverse,janitor,sf,tigris,mapview,tidycensus,dplyr)

-# read in convenience store location dataset
+# Read in convenience store location dataset

 <- read_csv("https://csu-arec-330.github.io/materials/unit_03/inputs/store_info.csv.gz") store_raw

-Week 13 Lab: Introduction to Panel Data Analysis
+Week 13 Lab: Introduction to Panel Data Analysis and Spatial Data in R

 This Lab Contributes to Course Objectives: 1, 3, 4, 5, 7, 8